 Home, Sweet Home.
 You’ve finally unpacked that last moving box.
-But now there are oh so many boxes, everywhere!
-What can you do with them all?
+But now there are oh so many leftover moving boxes and you don’t know what to do!
 You could recycle them, sure.
 Or pass them on to a friend or family member who is also moving soon.
 But there are also many fun and crafty things you can do if you have a little time and some imagination!

 For the Kids:

-There are almost endless possibilities here.
+There are almost endless leftover moving box possibilities here.
 Grab some markers, crayons or paint and get your artistic skills ready.

 - Cardboard boxes are great for making Halloween costumes.
 Robots, Airplanes, a Box of Crayons…the possibilities are endless.
 This is a great way to be creative, save some money (we all know the store costumes are quite pricey) and have a fun project to work on with your kids!